JoshuaNahm/CS506_Final_Project/README.md

 Before running the code, please download the dataset from Kaggle:

-Visit the dataset page: Uber and Lyft Dataset - Boston, MA (Kaggle).
+Visit the dataset page: ([Kaggle](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma))

 Click on "Download All" to download the dataset as a .zip file.